List of Kentucky supplemental roads and rural secondary highways (300–399): KY 347

 Kentucky Route 347 is a 2.543 mi supplemental road in western Hardin County.
 The highway begins at KY 920 (Salt River Road) at Limp.
 KY 347 heads southeast on Solway Meeting Road to its terminus at Dry Ridge Road; Solway Meeting Road continues south as a county highway.

+KY 349

+Kentucky Route 349 was a former highway in Hopkins County.
+It ran from US 62 south and west via Franklin Street and Railroad Street to KY 813.
+The road was given to the city of White Plains on January 24, 1995.

 KY 350

 Kentucky Route 350 is a 7.294 mi rural secondary highway in central Clinton County.
-The highway begins around the Clinton County Courthouse in the center of the city of Albany.
+The highway begins around the Clinton County Courthouse in the center of the city of Albany and was once the main route to the Wayne County seat of Monticello.
 The block containing the courthouse is bordered by a pair of one-way pairs: US 127 Bus. follows Washington Street north and Cross Street south, and KY 350 follows Cumberland Street west and Jefferson Street east.
 Eastbound KY 350 runs concurrently with northbound US 127 Bus. for one block.
+These one-way sections are not signed.
 The two-way main part of KY 350 begins at the intersection of Cumberland Street and Washington Street.
-The highway heads east out of the city and curves northeast through an intersection with KY 415 into the valley of Smith Creek.
+The highway heads east out of the city as Old Momnticello Road and curves northeast through an intersection with KY 415 into the valley of Smith Creek.
 KY 350 heads north out of the valley to its northern terminus at KY 90 at Cartwright.